What Will My Divorce Lawyer Need and Ask From Me?

 When searching for a divorce lawyer, it's normal to wonder.
 You have never been through a divorce before and it's a little scary walking into an attorney's office.
 It's especially scary when you don't know what to expect.

-Lucky you, that’s why we wrote this article.
-Because we don’t want you to be left wondering or guessing.
 Everything we write here relates to California divorce and family law.
 When referring to information and documents, this is just the starting point of what your divorce lawyer may need and certainly not everything.
 Since every case is going to be different, what your divorce lawyer needs in your case may be less or more than what we list here.

 Nothing in this article is legal advice.
 If you want legal advice, contact our family law firm for a case strategy session.
 Our firm handles divorce cases throughout each of the seven Southern California counties.

 Ready to get started?

 What will my divorce lawyer need to know about assets?

 What information does my divorce lawyer need about real estate?